liddiard/harmontown-search/transcripts/README.md

 `transcription_corrections.tsv` holds a list of regex patterns to `find` on every line of every transcript and replace with the target `replace` string.

-Fix transcription defined in this file by running `python3 correct_transcripts.py`.
+Fix transcriptions per this file's find/replace criteria by running `python3 correct_transcripts.py`.

 ## Upload transcript search index